NDC Minority expresses reservations over approval of Chief Justice nominee | Ghana News Agency

 “… Because when the Court gives a judgement and doesn’t give a reason, in between, people fill it with propaganda and speculations, which just divide the country.
 It doesn’t help us to move along together as one people,” he said.

-He said the reasons for that judgement would enable the Minority to evaluate the Chief Justice Nominee in addition to other information she had already provided to the House.
+He said the reasons in that judgement would enable the Minority to evaluate the Chief Justice Nominee in addition to other information she had already provided to the House.

-He noted that the Minority Members of the Committee reached a negotiated position with their colleagues on the Majority side in which they had been assured that they would not vote on the Chief Justice nominee after the hearing and that when the Supreme Court gave its reasons, they would have another opportunity to assess the nominee based on the quality of the ruling, upon which the Committee could take a decision.
+He noted that the Minority Members of the Committee reached a negotiated position with the colleagues on the Majority side in which they had been assured that they would not vote on the Chief Justice nominee after the hearing and that when the Supreme Court gave its reasons, they would have another opportunity to assess the nominee on the basis of the quality of the ruling, upon which the Committee could take a decision.

 Justice Sackey Torkornoo, in her response, said: “I have delivered hundreds of judgements from the High Court till now, I think that it would have been of a great relief to know that I am assessed on my work as a whole.”